DCC-Lab/PyHardwareLibrary/README.md

 # PyHardwareLibrary
-A simple device-oriented library with CommunicationPort for controlling devices
+A simple device-oriented library with communication port for controlling devices

-## Quick start: an example with Cobolt laser
+## Quick start
 You will find a simple, trivial script named `cobolt.py` to change the power of the Cobolt laser.
 There are four versions, you should read the examples :

 1. `1-simple`: a very trivial implementation with simple commands in sequence